MicrosoftDocs/windows-itpro-docs/windows/whats-new/windows-sv-requirements.md

 ## Network requirements

-Internet connectivity is required for the Home Edition
+Internet connectivity is required for the Home edition of Windows Sun Valley.

 ## Next steps